James S. Broadhurst

 Mr. Broadhurst has received numerous awards, including the 1997 Restauranteur of the Year Award from the Pennsylvania Restaurant Association; the 1996 Man of the Year Award and the Richard S. Caliguiri Memorial Award for outstanding community service, both from Vectors/Pittsburgh; and the 1995 Humanitarian Award from the American Red Cross.
 He and Suzy received the 1996 "For Love of Community" Award from WQED, and the 1996 Persons of Vision Award from the Pittsburgh Blind Association.

-Mr. Broadhurst was appointed to the Board in 1998 to fill an unexpired term as a business and industry trustee, and has been reelected for succeeding terms.
+Mr. Broadhurst was appointed to the Board in 1998 to fill an unexpired term as a business and industry trustee, and has been reelected for succeeding terms, until June 30, 2014.
 He was elected vice chair of the Board from 2004 through 2006, and served as chair from 2007 through 2009.

 The title of Trustee Emeritus was conferred upon Mr. Broadhurst on July 1, 2014.